Festival Groups

 Figurehead

 Figurehead are an all female shanty group from North Cornwall who share a love of songs with a traditional, nautical and maritime flavour.
-In fact if it contains a reference, however slight, to water, we consider it fair game.!

-The group originally formed as a bit of fun around a kitchen table for 5 women who shared a love of sea songs and harmonies.
 Over the years the personnel have changed but the love of singing in harmony together and entertaining people with foot stomping songs and shanties remains constant.

 Flash Jack